 The true test came when my course was featured on a high-traffic website and 300+ concurrent people loading the site at the same time… and the site was still fast as hell and didn’t crash.
 That’s $15/month very well spent.

-Memberful takes care of the money when someone buys the course.
-Memberful has a free plan (that charges 10% + 30c per transaction) and a few pro plans.
-I use the $25/month and then 3.9% + 30c per transaction.
-Their plans include the Stripe fee (which is 2.9% + 30c per transaction).
-Unlike some membership sites (that charge per user, per month), my monthly fees past user acquisition are fairly low since I only pay for a user once at purchase.
+RCP takes care of the money when someone buys the course.
+RCP connects to Stripe (which is 2.9% + 30c per transaction).
+Unlike some membership sites (that charge per user, per month), my monthly fees past user acquisition are fairly low since I only pay for a user once at purchase for Stripe fees.

 On my end, as the creator, I simply get an email saying that there’s been a new member who has signed up.
 I can then log in (if I want to) to see which coupon they used (because I use coupons to track how someone found out about my course).